 Depending on the maturity of your organization, the strength of these components may vary, and this is where the real work of Demand Generation happens.
 One of the most-uttered phrases we use with our clients is “test-and-learn optimization.”
 Your highly complex engine isn’t going to come off the assembly line in perfect working order.
 And 100,000 miles later, it’s probably ready for a tune-up.

 For successful Demand Generation marketers, optimization is happening constantly - on every component of your engine.
-The three components we laid out here will need constant tuning and will require that Marketing and Sales teams feel comfortable constantly challenging the status quo and embracing change.
+The components we laid out here will need constant tuning and will require that Marketing and Sales teams feel comfortable constantly challenging the status quo and embracing change.
 With a healthy Demand Center driven by advanced data and analytics, you’ll have the discipline and feedback to support those teams.
 And with this engine in place, you’ll feel ready to take the steering wheel with confidence.